This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 Upscale Restaurants in St. John, USVI

-Extra Virgin Bistro – Here’s a bold claim: after eating here a few times now, I’d consider this to be the best restaurant on St. John.
-Extra Virgin is super ambient for special occasions and their highly-regarded Mediterranean menu even features fresh bread and pasta.
-Currently, the restaurant is offering a three course tasting menu at $100 per person.
-Reservations are accepted 30 days out; there is valet parking next door.
-Closed Mondays.
+Here’s a bold claim: after eating here a few times now, I’d consider Extra Virgin to be the best restaurant on St. John.
+It is super ambient for special occasions and the highly-regarded Mediterranean menu even features homemade bread and pasta.
+The mushroom pappardelle is a must!

-ZoZo’s at Caneel Bay – Located on the property of the out-of-commission Caneel Bay Resort, ZoZo’s is one of the most romantic restaurants on St. John.
+Located on the property of the out-of-commission Caneel Bay Resort, ZoZo’s is one of the most romantic restaurants on St. John.
 Facing towards St. Thomas, ZoZo’s offers incredible water views, especially during golden hour.
-Book a preset seating time to enjoy the gourmet tasting menu at $125, and take your time because the table will be yours for the evening.
-Reservations are accepted 30 days out.
-Closed Saturday and Sunday.

-The Terrace – For one last classy alternative, consider this French-inspired restaurant near the water in Cruz Bay.
-As the name suggests, there is a deck for tables with a view.
 This restaurant also boasts an extensive wine list and French classics like delicious foie gras and baked camembert.
 My favorite dish was the profiteroles dessert, which was cream puffs filled with vanilla ice cream and drizzled in chocolate sauce.
 Closed Sunday and Monday.

 St. John USVI Restaurant Closures